Konzerthaus Freiburg

 The Freiburg Konzerthaus is a concert hall in Freiburg im Breisgau, Germany, that was opened to the public in 1996.
 Based on plans by architect Dietrich Bangert, the building is used for concerts and performances, as well as conventions and meetings.
-Under the working title "Cultural Event and Conference Location" ('Kultur- und Tagungstätte,' KTS), it was one of the most controversial building projects in Freiburg since the end of World War II.
 Until 2016, it served as the headquarters of the Southwest German Radio Symphony Orchestra.
 With its multiuse great hall, it serves as a venue for a range of diverse events.

 Location and surrounding area

 The concert hall is located on Bismarckallee between Bertoldsstraße and Sedanstraße on the western side of Freiburg's old city.
-The Wiwilí bridge connects the Konrad-Adenauer-Platz courtyard directly to the lawn in front of the Herz-Jesu church in the adjacent neighbourhood of Stühlinger.
 The back of the building borders the city block of 'Stadttheater.

-Thanks to its close proximity to the city's main train station, multiple tram stops, the bus station, and to its own underground parking garage, the concert hall enjoys optimal transportation connections within the city of Freiburg.

 Architecture

-According to the architect Dietrich Bangert, the building cannot be associated with any currently established architectural style or tradition.
-The halls have been loosely integrated into the asymmetrical base of the building and the foyer extends over several floors and multiple staircases; due to this, the hall's construction is said to represent "a small piece of the city under a single roof".
-Furthermore, the facade almost completely reconstructs the former borders of the city block and the building adapts to the surrounding cityscape by having the same height as the neighboring buildings.

 Entrance area and foyer

 While the northern facade looks rather closed because of its pink-gray granite colonnade and its adherence to the consistently large height of the buildings on Bertoldstraße, the western side offers a wide glass front and includes the main entrance.
 The northern facade also features a sharp-cornered, grey concrete loggia at a height of approximately 20 m.
 The loggia is carried by several columns and is supposed to be an outdoor representation of the inner spatial structure.